wiersema1/ERF/Docs/sphinx_doc/theory/Forcings.rst

 period (measured in seconds), and :math:`\phi` the latitude.

-Values for ``erf.rotational_time_period``, ``erf.latitude``, and ``erf.coriolis_3d``; the first two are used to compute the Coriolis frequencey and the last of these determines whether to include the z-component in the Coriolis forcing.
+Values for ``erf.rotational_time_period``, ``erf.latitude``, and ``erf.coriolis_3d``; the first two are used to compute the Coriolis frequency and the last of these determines whether to include the z-component in the Coriolis forcing.

 There is no dependence on the radial distance from the center of the earth, thus the curvature of the earth is neglected.